gekobs/EverGraphDNN/README.md

 ```
 this graph CNN will be trained with the following targets:
 - whether the event has an H->bb pair or not (`"target_has_HbbHiggs"`)

+and optionally you can add other targets through `evergraph/algorithms/dnn_helper.py`, e.g.:
 - the pt and eta of the H->bb Higgs
 - the pt and eta of the H->gg Higgs (as a sanity check we can compare this with the pt and eta we get from adding the four vectors of the photons)